 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

-This audit would examine the effectiveness of the administration of grant funding to support the protection of Indigenous land and sea country across Australia.
+This audit would assess the effectiveness of the administration of the Community Health and Hospitals Program (CHHP).

 The CHHP represents a government investment of $1.25 billion over seven years, from 2019–20, in local services, infrastructure projects and programs intended to address local service gaps and fund new and existing facilities.
 Projects will be delivered through Primary Health Networks (PHNs), targeted grant funding, and transfer payments to states and territories.

 The audit could focus on areas within the Department of Health's administrative responsibility, including the selection and allocation of program funding to states and territories (including through PHNs) and departmental value-for-money decision-making regarding national projects.

 This audit would assess whether the $40 million in grant funding awarded to Fox Sports Australia is being appropriately administered by the Department of Infrastructure, Transport, Regional Development and Communications.